 The TODAY() function is dynamic and will move as time progresses; this is what you would want to use in a real-world scenario.
 Since I am using a sample dataset with fixed dates, I will alter my date field slightly to hardcode a date of July 5th, 2022.
 If you are following along using the sample Google Sheet, you can modify your “Today” calculated field to FLOAT(DATE(“2022-07-05”)).

 Whether you are making a default or rounded Gantt chart, place this newly-created Today calculated field onto the Detail property of the Marks card; making it available to use as a reference line on the view.
 If you are making a traditional Gantt chart, you will need to right-click on the Today field on the Detail property of the Marks card and choose “Exact Date”.

 To add the date as a reference line, right-click on the axis and choose “Add Reference Line”.
 If you have added the date to the Detail property of the Marks card, it will be available as a choice in the Value dropdown.
 You can get creative in this dialog and do some formatting such as updating the reference line label, changing the line’s color and weight, and/or adding some shading for dates that have passed.

 The serial numbers on the axis are not providing much value, so I will also hide the axis by right-clicking on it and deselecting “Show Header”.
 Here’s how my rounded Gantt chart looks with a reference line for the current date and some extra formatting.

-How to Automatically Segment Tasks into Complete, In Progress, and Not Started
+How to Automatically Segment Tasks

 You may have noticed that the sample project plan contains a column called “Status” with three dimension members: Complete, In Progress, and Not Started.
 If I were to drag this field to the Color property of the Marks card, the user could instantly see the status of each task based on their color encoding.
 This is a great feature but would require the project manager to maintain the most up-to-date status in the Google sheet.